HimanshuMishra123/aws-devops-zero-to-hero/day-19/README.md

 By using CloudFront, you can dramatically improve your website's performance, making users happier and potentially boosting your application and business.

 ## example- To improve response time for website visitors.
 The distribution object caching TTLs are set to defaults.
-The publishing process runs every 15 minutes, so to ensure that the website visitors receive the latest content, the team wrote an AWS Lambda function (#6) that invalidates the cache each time an object is removed from (or created in) the S3 bucket using S3 event notifications and triggering lambda function.
+The publishing process runs every 15 minutes, so to ensure that the website visitors receive the latest content, the team wrote an AWS Lambda function (#6) that invalidates the cache each time an object is removed from (or created in) the S3 bucket using S3 event notifications and triggering lambda function making an update in edge server/node.
 ![image](https://github.com/HimanshuMishra123/aws-devops-zero-to-hero/assets/164254902/6bc03415-1283-4b26-b7f5-60ea928c84e1)